greenpdx/LnxNetCtl/docs/nccli.md

-# libnccli - Network Control CLI
+# nccli - Network Control CLI

-`libnccli` is a comprehensive command-line interface for network management.
+`nccli` is a comprehensive command-line interface for network management.
 It provides complete network device and connection management using the netctl backend.

 ## Features